 How to Make Beer Brats on the Grill

-- Sear: Open the grill cover and using tongs, lift the bratwurst from the sauerkraut and place them directly on the oiled cooking grate over the hot side of the grill.
-Cook the brats, turning occasionally, until well browned and crisp, and they reach an internal temperature of 160 degrees F.
+- Sear the Brats: Using tongs, remove the brats from the pan and place them directly on the hot side of the grill.
+Cook, turning occasionally, until browned and crisp and they reach 160 degrees F internally.

 How to Cook Beer Brats Indoors